Dr K: We Are Producing Millions Of Lonely, Addicted, Purposeless Men & Women!

 TL;DR

-• Modern society is creating epidemics of loneliness, addiction, and purposelessness through social media, digital devices, and constant self-optimization culture
+• Modern society is creating epidemics of loneliness, addiction, and purposelessness by promoting deficiency-focused thinking rather than building genuine connection and meaning

 Episode Recap